This page uses javascript to help render elements, if you have problems please enable javascript.

 Faculty Enhancement and Instructional Development Award

-The Faculty Development Center (FDC) announces the annual call for applications for the 2024 Faculty Enhancement and Instructional Development (FEID) Award.
-The goal of the FEID award is to support faculty in instructional improvement, which leads to increased student success, thereby supporting the University’s Strategic Plan , specifically goal one, objectives 1.2 and 1.3.
-The focus for this year’s FEID award is student success through innovative and equitable pedagogy.
+The Faculty Development Center (FDC) announces the annual call for applications for the Faculty Enhancement and Instructional Development (FEID) Award.
+The goal of the FEID award is to support faculty in instructional improvement which leads to increased student success, thereby supporting the University’s Strategic Plan, specifically goal two.

 Application Deadline

-All FEID applications must be submitted via the FEID web application link no later than Monday, March 11, 2024, by 11:59 pm.
+All FEID applications must be submitted via the FEID web application link no later than Monday March 10, 2025 at 11:59pm.

 Robert and Louise Lee Collaborative Teaching Award